 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water are provided via a gas fired back boiler located in the lounge and a system of radiators.
-Hot water is stored in a cylinder located in a cupboard to the rear bedroom.
+Heating is provided via electric storage and fan heaters.
+Hot water is provided via an immersion/cylinder located in the kitchen. is provided via an immersion/cylinder located in the kitchen.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the mains sewer.
+Drainage is understood to be via a private system/septic tank.